nazmul-nhb/nhb-toolbox-docs/docs/array/sortAnArray.md

 ### Error Handling

 - If the array is empty or not an array, the function will return the array unchanged.
-- If sorting objects, ensure the `sortByField` option is provided.
-If the field is not valid, the function will throw an error.
+- When sorting objects, ensure the `sortByField` option is provided.
+If the field is invalid, an error will be thrown.
 - If any array element is of an unsupported type (non-string, non-number, non-boolean), an error will be thrown when sorting objects.

 ### Notes

-- The function is designed to handle various array types (strings, numbers, booleans, and objects).
+- The function handles various array types (strings, numbers, booleans, and objects).
-- For objects, the sorting will work based on the provided field (`sortByField`).
-It will sort based on the field's value, which can be a string, number, or boolean.
+- For objects, sorting works based on the specified field (`sortByField`), which can be a string, number, or boolean.
-- The function creates a shallow copy of the input array to ensure that the original array remains unmodified.
+- A shallow copy of the input array is created to ensure the original array remains unmodified.
+- The function sorts strings using a natural sorting order. **See [Natural Sort](naturalSort).**

 ### Types